 - Chia seeds: Highly nutritious and great to add to breakfast cereals, smoothies or even make your own breakfast pudding.

-- Nuts: We like to keep a stash of almonds, cashews and brazil nuts handy!
+- Nuts: We like to keep a stash of almonds, walnuts, cashews and brazil nuts handy!

 As well as being a good snack, add nuts to salads, stir fries and other dishes for protein, fibre, vitamins and minerals.
 They are best bought raw and unsalted and will keep fresh longer if kept in an airtight container in a cool place.
 Brazil nuts are a great source of selenium – just one a day is all that is needed.